Synchronized Bimodal Amplitude Patterns in Heterogeneous Oscillatory Media -- Experiment and Theory: Conclusion Outlook

 Neglecting heterogeneities, on the other hand, we can show that diffusion selects a unique ratio of the two clusters from the many coexisting cluster states.
 Using a center-manifold and sharp-interface reduction, we derived an explicit Lyapunov functional whose minima predicted the selected cluster ratio.
 These predictions are in quantitative agreement with full simulations.\

-In short, our results show that synchronization in amplitude oscillators is facilitated by absorbing the heterogeneous eigendynamics in amplitude variations, and diffusion in mean-field coupled oscillatory media drives the highly multistable system to a unique state.
+In short, our results show that synchronization in amplitude oscillators is facilitated by absorbing the heterogeneous eigendynamics in amplitude variations, and diffusion in mean-field coupled oscillatory media drives the highly multistable system to a unique state, in accordance with recent works~\cite{Millan.2025}.
 Finally, we compared the mechanisms generating amplitude clusters in oscillatory media with the formation of two groups or domains in bistable systems with negative global coupling, which seem to share many properties.\

 This work raises several open questions.
 On the experimental side, further investigations are needed to clarify why the external resistance in the electrochemical system effectively acts as a cross-coupling term.
 Another question concerns stochastic perturbations, which are present in any experiment and may influence the stability and selection of patterns, but were not considered in this study.
 Moreover, it would be important to analyze the transition into incoherence for the heterogeneous system of globally coupled SL oscillators~\eqref{eq:SLGC_het}.
 Numerical evidence suggests that there is a discontinuous transition off frequency synchronization as $K$ is decreased past a critical parameter $K_c$.
-In this context, it is interesting to investigate how far it is related to more recently reported synchronization transitions.
+In this context, it is interesting to investigate how far it is related to more recently reported synchronization transitions, such as explosive~\cite{GomezGardenes.2011} or extreme synchronization~\cite{Lee.2025}.